 Rarotonga Must Do’s

-However you get around, visit one of our must-see and must-eat spots, and don’t hesitate to leave me a comment with others of your favourite Cook Island spots:
+However you get around, visit one of our must-see and must-eat spots, and don’t hesitate to leave me a comment with others of your favourite Cook Island spots.

-For coffee – We revisited our favourite café from our last trip to Rarotonga, and the lattes at ‘The Café’ in Avarua are still reliably good.
+We revisited our favourite café from our last trip to Rarotonga, and the lattes at ‘The Café’ in Avarua are still reliably good.
 Come for coffee, stay for lunch and browse the art gallery and surrounding shops while you’re there too.

-For cocktails – The Silver Sands restaurant at Muri Beach Club Hotel sits between the hotel’s unparallelled beach and the best swimming pool we’ve found on the island.
+The Silver Sands restaurant at Muri Beach Club Hotel sits between the hotel’s unparallelled beach and the best swimming pool we’ve found on the island.
 Even if you’re staying elsewere, it’s worth a visit for a cocktail (and grab the wedding planning pack!)

-For local fare – Part of Raro Buggy Tours’ service is a lunch trip to The Mooring, billed as the freshest sandwiches and salads on the rock.
+Part of Raro Buggy Tours’ service is a lunch trip to The Mooring, billed as the freshest sandwiches and salads on the rock.
 The size doesn’t disappoint either, I recommend the ‘FOB’ (Fresh-off-the-Boat) sandwich.
 For dinner you can’t miss the vibrant night-markets either.

-Something smarter – Rarotonga isn’t a ‘fine dining’ destination, but the food is concistently good at Sails in Muri Beach and Trader Jacks in Avarua.
+Rarotonga isn’t a ‘fine dining’ destination, but the food is concistently good at Sails in Muri Beach and Trader Jacks in Avarua.
 Both have appealing happy-hour specials.

-For the competitive (or for fun) hit up one of the island’s two mini-golf courses.
+Hit up one of the island’s two mini-golf courses.
 Blair and I returned to Coco Putt this time, grabbing a burger, a drink and contentious game for $20.

-International kai –Since we last visited, food options appear to have increased ten-fold on Rarotonga, and there’s plenty of international kai (food).
+Since we last visited, food options appear to have increased ten-fold on Rarotonga, and there’s plenty of international kai (food).
 While old fav ‘Stefano’s’ Italian didn’t seem to be in business, La Casita and Rickshaw in Muri Beach offer quality Mexican and Vietnamese respectively.

-Aitutaki – Described as one of the most beautiful lagoons in the world, nearby island Aitutaki boasts unreivalled snorkelling and diving, and a beautiful playground for kayak, SUP, kiteboarding or just sunbathing.
+Described as one of the most beautiful lagoons in the world, nearby island Aitutaki boasts unreivalled snorkelling and diving, and a beautiful playground for kayak, SUP, kiteboarding or just sunbathing.
 There are fewer options on Aitutaki but still something for everyone.
 At the lagoon you’ll find the Boat Shed’s simple all day menu of local seafood and Asain flavours, the more casual Koru café, or the smarter Aitutaki Village Blue Lagoon Restaurant & Bar all nearby each other.

 N.B.
 Final notes on getting married in Rarotonga!